NoahBurkholder/wiki-noah/code.md

     Debug.Log("This happens instantly...)

     yield return new WaitForseconds(1f);
-    Debug.Log("This happens at 1 second...)
+    Debug.Log("This happens at 1 second...")

     yield return new WaitForseconds(0.5f);
-    Debug.Log("This happens at 1.5 seconds...)
+    Debug.Log("This happens at 1.5 seconds...")

     yield return new WaitForEndOfFrame();
-    Debug.Log("This happens at 1.5 seconds + 1 frame...)
+    Debug.Log("This happens at 1.5 seconds + 1 frame...")

     yield break; // Exits the coroutine explicitly.
 }